On the regularity of almost stable relations: Introduction

-This theorem, as well as the model-theoretic machinery developed in Section \ref{Istab}, play a crucial role in sections \ref{regularity} and \ref{groups}, where we prove two topological regularity lemmas in the $\ideal$-stable context, which we will now proceed to specify.
-These are applied in Section \ref{applications} to obtain Theorem A and Theorem C.
+This theorem, as well as the model-theoretic machinery developed in Section \ref{Istab}, plays a crucial role in sections \ref{regularity} and \ref{groups}, where we prove two topological regularity lemmas in the $\ideal$-stable context, which we will now proceed to specify.
+These are applied in Section \ref{applications} to obtain Theorem A and Theorem B.

 In Section \ref{regularity} we work with Keisler measures.
 In this context, we can obtain \emph{regular partitions} of $\gl{X}_{\varphi,M}$ leading to a regularity lemma for infinite graphs where the edge relation is $\ideal$-stable (Theorem \ref{regularmeasure}), generalizing the main result of Malliaris and Pillay \cite{PM15}.
 In Section \ref{groups} we study groups and stabilizers.
 The presence of an ambient definable group $G$ acting on $\gl{X}_{\varphi,M}$ implies the existence of definable stabilizer subgroups of $G$.
 As a consequence, we obtain a regularity lemma for infinite groups: for every $\ideal$-stable subset $A$ of $G$ (that is, the set $A$ is definable and the formula $y\cdot x\in A$ is $\ideal$-stable) there exists a finite union $B$ of cosets of a normal finite-index subgroup of $G$ such that $A\triangle B\in\ideal$ (Theorem \ref{almoststable}).